 Arctic Innovation Competition

-The Arctic Innovation Competition (AIC) is entering its fifth year, featuring the second year of AIC Junior.
-Youth and adults present innovative ideas and compete for over $20,000 in cash prizes.
+The 2014 Arctic Innovation Competition (AIC), in its sixth year, launched a new Cub division for ages 12 and under.
+Also new this year were $2,000 prize incentives for the best arctic-related idea and best idea submitted by an Alaska university student.
+Entrants were asked to propose new, feasible and potentially profitable ideas for solving real-life challenges, and competed for over $25,000 in cash prizes.
 AIC’s next step is to open a center to help innovators turn their ideas into a marketable product.

 Business Leader of the Year